Best TV shows to watch on NOW TV

 Billions

 A viciously fun, sleek, witty story of attack and defence between the preposterously powerful US Attorney Chuck Rhoades (Paul Giamatti) and his nemesis, hedge-fund billionaire Bobby Axelrod (Damian Lewis).
-Glossy and soapy, it encapsulates everything we love to hate about the super-wealthy.
-Watch Billions on NOW TV
+Glossy and soapy, Billions encapsulates everything we love to hate about the super-wealthy.

 Olive Kitteridge